tagspaces/documentation/docs/creating-files.md

 ## New Link File

-Create a URL file, which contain a link to a web site.
-This files are supported natively on Mac and Windows.
-There are suitable for creating bookmarks.
+Creates a URL file containing a link to a website.
+These files are supported natively on macOS and Windows.
+They are suitable for creating bookmarks.

 <CenteredImage
     caption="Create new file with the plus button"